Echo Park air handler and coil: readings, photos, and handoff.

 Cali HVAC treats the closeout as part of the product.
 For a Echo Park air handler and coil, that means the homeowner should receive coil and furnace matchup, drain photos, blower setup notes, filter size handoff in a format that can be used by a future technician, property manager, warranty desk, rebate reviewer, or owner representative.

-Paperwork checklist before a Echo Park air handler and coil starts
+What documents survive the Echo Park air handler and coil closeout

 Echo Park air handler and coil paperwork context.